Deirdre Cartwright guitar

 Alison Rayner double bass

-Deirdre first hit the headlines in 1983, when she presented BBC TV’s groundbreaking 1983 series ‘Rockschool’.
+Deirdre presented BBC TV’s groundbreaking 1983 series ‘Rockschool’.
 She was also a member of the internationally acclaimed 1980s women’s jazz group, the Guest Stars.
 A hard swinging, melodic and funky guitarist, it is Deirdre’s clear enjoyment of the sheer variety of sounds her instrument can produce that is so infectious, and which makes her playing so listenable.

-More recently she has written and recorded albums with ARQ, and Emily Remembered.
+More recently she has written and recorded albums with the groups Emily Remembered, Picnic with Annie Whitehead, Paint it Blue and ARQ (Parliamentary Jazz Awards ‘Ensemble of the Year’ 2018).
 She has played with Tal Farlow, toured with the Jamaican composer Marjorie Whylie, presented on Radio 3 and founded Blow the Fuse with Alison Rayner.